IBM/cp4ba-client-onboarding-scenario/23.0.2/CloudPakDeployerSeparateMachine.md

-# Deploying the Client Onboarding scenario into an Enterprise Deployment created by Cloud Pak Deployer - Using an OCP Job (for CP4BA 23.0.2 IF002 and above)
+# Deploying the Client Onboarding scenario into an Enterprise Deployment created by Cloud Pak Deployer - Using a separate machine (for CP4BA 23.0.2 IF002 and above)

 ## Introduction